Faculty and Staff:

 BA with Honors, Teaching English as a Second Language, Nizhyn State Pedagogical University, Ukraine

-Dr. Alla Korzh is an educator, researcher, and practitioner in the field of international education with a regional focus on Eastern Europe.
+Dr. Alla Korzh is an educator, researcher, and practitioner in the field of international education with a regional focus on Eastern Europe and education development.
 She holds a doctorate in international educational development from Teachers College, Columbia University.
 Alla's research focuses on education (in-)equity, social justice, and educational transformations in post-Soviet contexts.
+Alla's research focuses on structural inequalities, education access, quality, and equity for marginalized populations.
 She has conducted qualitative research with socio-economically disadvantaged children, youth, and adults, namely orphans in Ukraine and formerly incarcerated women in New York City.
 Her current collaborative research project examines how transnational youths’ and young adults’ participation in social movements creates alternative spaces for informal citizenship education.

-Alla has been involved in nonprofit program design, implementation, and management and integrates her research and international educational development experience in her teaching.
-She is a member of Comparative and International Education Society (CIES) and currently serves as a co-editor of the forthcoming volume Reimagining Utopias: Theory and Method for Educational Research in Post-Socialist Contexts.
-Alla's publications are available on Academia.edu.
+Alla has been involved in nonprofit program design, implementation, and management with Sublimitas where she serves on the board, and integrates her research and international education development experience in her teaching.
+She is a member of Comparative and International Education Society, and serves on the American Association of University Women selection panel.

 Structural inequalities and education access, quality, and equity for marginalized populations; orphans' education in self-contained schools; social movements, transnational youth, and informal citizenship education; post-Soviet educational transformations; education for social change and social justice.